 I replaced it with this pump, purchased locally for about $45.

 This Airtex E8778 is, as of Dec.
-2015, my choice of tank pump.
+2015 (and still as of Sept.
+2019), my choice of tank pump.
 All I have installed are still working, as I have incorporated the testing of the pump into the oil change routine in order to know that.

 Conclusion: Check the pump before dropping it in the tank.
 I don’t believe it will hurt it to give it a few quick half-second tests with power applied without fuel, and you might save yourself the effort of pulling it again, like I did-- twice.